swan-of-bodom/vimix-solidity/README.md

 ![image](https://user-images.githubusercontent.com/97303883/160103725-7064c79f-c831-449a-b701-7b9b83cb7678.png)

-**Important**: Due to the way ALE works, it requires for solc files to be saved to show linting/compiler errors.
-To fix this, the ftplugin has a TextChanged, TextChangedI * update auto command which writes the file as you modify.
+**Important**: Due to the way ALE works with Solc, it requires for .sol files to be saved BEFORE linting/compiling errors.
+To fix this, the ftplugin has an auto command which writes the file as you modify.
 This only enables it for solidity files.

 ## Showcase